 i.
 The Presiding Chair will send written initial notifications to all Respondents that will include all information that would be covered in an initial meeting, including the relevant information and options under this Large-Scale Resolution Process.

 ii.
 If a Respondent, after receiving the letter, wishes to meet to discuss the report, the student can schedule a meeting with the Presiding Chair and a Procedural Advisor.

 iii.
-The investigation phase will begin automatically
+The investigation phase will begin automatically.

 i.
-Within four business days of receipt, the Investigating Committee Chair (ICC) will complete a preliminary investigation to the extent the ICC deems warranted and will determine whether further investigation is necessary.
+Within four working days of receipt, the Investigating Committee Chair (ICC) will complete a preliminary investigation to the extent the ICC deems warranted and will determine whether further investigation is necessary.
 The ICC also will provide the Respondent with the opportunity to submit any relevant information and/or the Respondent’s explanation/narrative regarding the incident.

 ii.
 If the ICC determines further investigation is necessary, the investigating committee will investigate the matter using its ordinary investigation procedures.